cstefanache/marvin-dev/README.md

 #### Config tab - Action Selectors section

-You have the possibility to extend the default action selectors that are configured by default in the code.
+You have the possibility to extend the default action selectors that are configured in the source code.

 `Eg: .button is not included in the default action selectors.`